The 15:17 to Paris: Critical response

 Kevin P. Sullivan of Entertainment Weekly gave the film a grade of D, praising the train attack scene as "thrillingly shot and edited" while criticizing the entire lead-up to it as filler.
 Sullivan emphasized that "The entire script is replete with [clunky and unsubtle] dialogue... doing no favors for the inexperienced actors."
 Matt Zoller Seitz of RogerEbert.com gave the film two out of four stars, stating that "[a] good 70% of [The 15:17 to Paris] is inert, its affable nothingness redeemed only by the laid-back charisma of three men", although he praised the film's "poker-faced sincerity" and the "superb" climactic train scene.
 A. O. Scott of The New York Times gave the film a positive review and wrote, "[Eastwood's] workmanlike absorption in the task at hand is precisely what makes this movie fascinating as well as moving.
 Its radical plainness is tinged with mystery."

+Accolades

+The 15:17 to Paris was nominated for Best Drama TV Spot (for a Feature Film) at the 2018 Golden Trailer Awards.
+At the Houston Film Critics Society Awards 2018, it received a nomination for Best Worst Film.